hhutzler/keycloak-authorization-sample/README.md

 # Using Keycloak Authorization Services and Policy Enforcer to Protect JAX-RS Applications

-In this example, we build a very simple microservice which offers two endpoints:
+In this example, we build a very simple microservice which offers one endpoints:

-* `/api/users/me`
-* `/api/admin`
+* `/accounts`

 These endpoints are protected and can only be accessed if a client is sending a bearer token along with the request, which must be valid (e.g.: signature, expiration and audience) and trusted by the microservice.
+The HTTP POST with path /accounts creates an new account.
+It  can only run by users with admin role.
+The HTTP GET with path /accounts can view account.
+Users with the agent role can view accounts.

 The bearer token is issued by a Keycloak Server and represents the subject to which the token was issued for.
 For being an OAuth 2.0 Authorization Server, the token also references the client acting on behalf of the user.

-The `/api/users/me` endpoint can be accessed by any user with a valid token.
-As a response, it returns a JSON document with details about the user where these details are obtained from the information carried on the token.
-This endpoint is protected with RBAC (Role-Based Access Control) and only users granted with the `user` role can access this endpoint.

-The `/api/admin` endpoint is protected with RBAC (Role-Based Access Control) and only users granted with the `admin` role can access it.

 This is a very simple example using RBAC policies to govern access to your resources.
 However, Keycloak supports other types of policies that you can use to perform even more fine-grained access control.